alto-wg/draft-alto-pv/examples.md

 - `update-pv`: An Update Stream service, which provides the incremental update service for the `endpoint-cost-pv` service.

+- `multicost-pv`: A Multipart Endpoint Cost Service with both Multi-Cost and Path Vector.

 Below is the Information Resource Directory of the example ALTO server.
 To enable the extension defined in this document, the `path-vector` cost type ({{cost-type-spec}}) is defined in the `cost-types` of the `meta` field, and is